Shirley Strachan of Skyhooks singing Ego Is Not A Dirty Word

 When egos go wrong

 To me, people who are “full of ego” or “egotistical” have a well-developed ego, but are not following inner guidance for some reason.
-They don’t know themselves and are scared.
+They don’t know themselves and are scared, so are acting in ways to bolster themselves.

 A person with an under-developed ego is also in pain, if they resist growth.
-They might think they are doing the right thing because they spend a lot of time helping other people instead of doing their own work, but things never seem to work out until they focus on developing their own unique gifts—and ironically for them, when they do, they become more useful to others.
+They might think they are doing the right thing if they spend a lot of time supporting other people instead of developing their own talents, but in this case things may never seem to work out until they focus on developing their own unique gifts—and ironically for them, when they do, they become more useful to others.

 Both groups look outside themselves for definition, and begin identifying with this definition.
 Both are putting their ego in charge.